The villains are communicating with their own proprietary file format. Figure out what it is.

 00617a79 (i)

-After staring at this pattern for a while, particularly the patterns from images where the width was a power of two in which no 1 tokens appeared at all, I figured out that I was looking at was a preorder traversal of a more-or-less a binary tree with all leaves at the same level.
+tokens appeared at all, I figured out that I was looking at was a preorder traversal of a more-or-less a binary tree with all leaves at the same level.

-• Quad-bytes consisting of a 3 followed by three zero bytes represented nodes with two children;
+followed by three zero bytes represented nodes with two children; - quad-bytes consisting of a

-• and quad-bytes consisting of a zero byte followed by three inputted bytes were leaves.
+follwed by three zero bytes represented nodes with one child; - and quad-bytes consisting of a zero byte followed by three inputted bytes were leaves.

 This made sense.
 By arranging the pixels in a row as leaves in a binary tree, if you then had a subtree where all leaf nodes had the same color, you could presumably represent the subtree differently so as to save space; it’s a classic strategy for range queries from competitive programming and definitely used in some image formats in the wild too.
 Of course, none of the nodes had any distinct representation here, but that also makes sense since all colors are distinct.